textbrowser/qtchess/README.md

-Functional on FreeBSD, Linux, MacOS, and Windows.
-The Windows version requires Qt 4.8.7.
-QtChess is totally portable.
+Functional on Android, FreeBSD, Linux, MacOS, OpenBSD, and Windows.

-C++11 and OpenGL are required.
-Qt 5.5.x and newer are required for non-Windows operating systems.
+C++11 is required.
+Qt 5 LTS and Qt 6 LTS are supported.

 Data authentication is provided by SHA-1 HMAC.
-Newer versions of SHA are not available in Qt 4.8.7.
 Encryption is not necessary.